-The Drop Redoubt is one of the two forts on Western Heights; the other is the Citadel, and the two are linked by a series of dry moats (or lines).
+The Drop Redoubt is one of the two forts on Western Heights; the other being the Citadel, and the two are linked by a series of dry moats (or lines).
 It is arguably the most impressive and immediately noticeable feature on Dover’s Western Heights.

 The artillery at the Redoubt faced mostly inland – it was intended to attack an invading force attempting to capture Dover from the north-east.